 - Guilford County Workforce Development Board – Guilford County

-- Northwest Piedmont Workforce Development Board – Caswell, Davie, Forsyth, Rockingham, Stokes, Surry, Yadkin Counties.
+- Piedmont Triad Regional Workforce Development Board – Caswell, Davie, Forsyth, Rockingham, Stokes, Surry, Yadkin Counties.

 - Regional Partnership Workforce Development Board – Alamance, Orange, Montgomery, Moore, Randolph Counties.